 I know what you're thinking.

-You're saying: "I read your blog last week with Ontario black crappie guru Pete Garnier, and you promised to share more of his ice fishing secrets.
+Ontario black crappie guru Pete Garnier's previous article (Part 1) promised to share more of his ice fishing secrets.
 Especially Pete's 'classic winter pattern.'
 So, c'mon – share."

 Okay, I am cool with that.